 - Stop spending money on undifferentiated heavy lifting

 - Analyze and attribute expenditure

-This pillar focuses on the capacity of workloads to consistently fulfill its function.
+This pillar focuses on the capacity of workloads to consistently fulfil their functions.
 Design principles include:

 - Automatically recover from failure